joelparkerhenderson/system-quality-attributes/doc/adaptivity/index.md

 Examples of negative-oriented adaptivity are throttling and backpressure, such as when a system can slow its inbound queues, as well as report the issue to upstream providers, in order to prevent overloading.

-Adaptivity is a cross-functional constraint, in practice, because different organization teams have different perspectives on the value of adaptivity, and it can be challenging to understand.
-As a typical example, a sales team may want a web sales process that is always available, even during peak usage periods that may be ten times higher than normal; this can be solved by the sales team and development team coordination on the adaptivity qualities.
+Adaptivity is a cross-functional constraint, in practice, because different organization teams have different perspectives on the value of adaptivity, which can be challenging.
+For example, a sales team may want a website that is always available, even during 100x peak periods; this can be solved by the sales team and development team coordination on the adaptivity qualities.

-In summary, adaptivity is a critical system quality attribute that enables a system to remain effective and robust in the face of changes and uncertainties.
-It is essential for systems that operate in complex or dynamic environments and must balance competing requirements and constraints to achieve their objectives.

 </span>